inspec/inspec/docs/reporters.md

 ## Automate Reporter

 The automate reporter type is a special reporter used with the Automate 2 suite.
-To use this reporter you must pass in the correct configuration via a json config `--json-config`.
+To use this reporter you must pass in the correct configuration via a json config `--config`.

 Example config: